Education Abroad plans halted by COVID-19

 For Neshyba’s students, they know it will be a lesson learned and onethey can carry on through their teaching careers.

 “I hope this new method teaches me that in life, there are always ways to modify or work around things that are in our way.
-Being a teacher, there will always be times when things don’t go as planned,” said Emily Harmel, a junior interdisciplinary studies major.
+Being a teacher, there will always be times when things don’t go as planned,” said Emily Harmel, a junior B.S. in Education major.
 “For the Italian students, I hope they learn that there is always a way.
 With the devastation of the virus, I hope they are able to understand that no matter how bad it is, there is still good in bad things, like us all being able to communicate together and build virtual relationships.”

 Read more about Texas A&M University’s guidance regarding COVID-19 on the Coronavirus resource site.

 The College of Education and Human Development rankings continue to rise in most recent 2022 U.S. News and World Report rankings.